GridPlus/gridplus-sdk/docs/index.md

 You may retrieve some number of addresses for supported cryptocurrencies.
 The Grid+ Lattice uses [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)-compliant highly-deterministic (HD) wallets for generating addresses.
 This means that for each currency you want to access, you must specify a `coin_type` (by default it will choose Bitcoin, or `0'`).
 You may also specify `start` (the starting index) and `total` the total number of addresses to generate, starting at the starting index.

+###TODO: We need to remove permissionIndex and isManual

 An example request looks like:

 ```